-The ultimate question appears to finally have an answer: There will be no housing crash in Canada.
+The ultimate question appears to finally have an answer: There will be no housing crash for Canada’s housing market in 2018.
 A soft-landing?
 Yes.
 A relatively slight correction in even the hottest markets?
 Absolutely.
 But a crash?
 Experts from across various different disciplines tend to agree: Not likely.

-For a decade prices have accelerated at times reaching what appeared to be fundamentally unsustainable levels, but the long-anticipated crash (predicted in 2008, again in 2009, and again in 2010, and so on) is not going to happen.
+For the past decade, home prices in Canada have accelerated and, at times, reached what appeared to be fundamentally unsustainable levels, but the long-anticipated crash (predicted in 2008, again in 2009, and again in 2010, and so on) is not going to happen this year.

 So, what should buyers, sellers, current homeowners and real estate investors do in 2018?
-We’ll tell you.
+We’ll tell you how to navigate Canada’s housing market in 2018.

 What should Canadian home buyers do in 2018?